NickTomlin/monorepo-playground/README.md

 ## Goals

-This repo exposes a multi-package project
+This repo exposes a multi-package project that hopefully encompases a typical OSS project with `n` packages

 ```
 - packages